jfcross4/advanced_stats/binomial_rv_lab.md

 05 Binomial Random Variable Lab
 -------------------------------------

-# Soccer Player Birthdays
+# A Familiar Example: Soccer Player Birthdays

-Researchers recorder the birth months of 2,768 elite youth soccer players (on youth teams in the Spanish Professional Football League) from 2008-2009.
-The found that 1,024 of them were born in the first 3 months of the year.
+As you know, researchers recorder the birth months of 2,768 elite youth soccer players (on youth teams in the Spanish Professional Football League) from 2008-2009.
+The found that 1,024 of them (about 37%) were born in the first 3 months of the year.

 <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3761747/" target="_blank">Journal Article Here</a>

-If players were equally likely to be born in each month, we'd expect a quarter of players (or 692 players) to be born in the first three months of the years.
+If players were equally likely to be born in each month, we'd expect a only a quarter of players (or 692 players) to be born in the first three months of the years.
 1,024 is clearly larger than 692!
 Our question is whether it's so much greater that *something* must be going on here.

-Let's try to answer this question using a binomial random variables!
+Let's try to quantify how strange this outcome is using a binomial random variables!

 In the language of binomial random variables we had 1024 successes in 2,768 independent trials (assuming none of the players were twins).

-We can use dbinom to tell us the chance of exactly 1024 successes in 2768 trials with a 0.25 chance of success.
+We can use **dbinom** to tell us the chance of exactly 1024 successes in 2768 trials with a 0.25 chance of success.

 ```r
 dbinom(1024, 2768, prob=0.25)